 Two years later Brent Harman invited Holmes to Auckland to replace broadcasting legend Merv Smith, and introduce a news and interview format to 1ZB.
-As this documentary shows, Holmes saw in the new Newstalk ZB format a chance to cross traditional broadcasting lines between information and entertainment.
-In three months, the station fell from the top of the Auckland ratings to ninth, before ratings edged upwards.
+As this documentary shows, Holmes saw the new Newstalk ZB format as a chance to cross traditional broadcasting lines between information and entertainment.
+In three months, the station fell from the top of the ratings to ninth, before edged upwards.
 By late 1988, the Paul Holmes Breakfast Show sat at second.

 That year both TVNZ and TV3 approached Holmes about the possibility of a nightly current affairs programme.
 After testing the market with summer show Midweek with Holmes, the first nightly Holmes show went to air on TV One in April 1989 in the slot it would occupy for another 15 years, straight after the primetime news bulletin.
-The show won instant fame thanks to a controversial interview with American sailor Dennis Conner, in which Conner departed early, followed by a cameraman, after Holmes accused him of cheating in the America's Cup.
+Holmes won instant fame thanks to this controversial interview with American sailor Dennis Conner, in which Conner departed early, followed by a cameraman, after Holmes accused him of cheating in the America's Cup.

 In September 2003, not for the first time, Holmes courted controversy after labelling United Nations Secretary-General Kofi Annan a "cheeky darkie" on his radio show.
 An open letter calling for Holmes' resignation was signed by Ralph Hotere, Witi Ihimaera, and historian Anne Salmond.
 The Holmes show lost a major sponsor, and Holmes sent an apology letter to the UN.
 Later he quietly purchased one of the artworks Hotere had created in protest.

 In November 2004 he left TVNZ, holding a three-year contract with fledgling network Prime Television.
 "Holmes the man and Holmes the TV show needed some freshening up," he told journalist Kim Triegaardt, "and it couldn't and wouldn't have happened if I had stayed there".
-The new show, Paul Holmes, debuted in February 2005 with Holmes planting a pohutukawa on One Tree Hill.
+The new show, Paul Holmes, debuted in February 2005, with Holmes planting a pohutukawa on One Tree Hill.
 Viewers largely failed to switch channels.
 A move from a 7pm timeslot to 6pm halved already low ratings, and the show was cancelled in August.
 Reviewing the last show in the Sunday Star-Times, David McPhail called Holmes "the most diverting, irritating and hypnotic personality of the decade", who happened "to be in the wrong place at the wrong time".
-Later that year Holmes returned to Prime in a weekly format, before fronting hour-long chat show Holmes in April 2006.
+Later that year Holmes returned to Prime in a weekly format, before fronting hour-long chat show Holmes from April 2006.

 Holmes died on the morning of 1 February 2013, two weeks after a specially arranged ceremony to mark his knighthood.
 He had been in poor health since undergoing open heart surgery the previous June, and was also battling a resurgence of prostate cancer.
 His funeral on 8 February saw around 1000 people packing Auckland's Holy Trinity Cathedral.